What's ahead for our property markets for the rest of 2022 and beyond?

 Successful property investment takes time.

-Be wary because there’s a new breed of spruiker out there looking to lure the uneducated into parting with their money by offering them a short cut to riches.
+Be wary because, just like at the beginning of every other property cycle, there’s a new breed of spruiker out there looking to lure the uneducated into parting with their money by offering them a shortcut to riches.

 4. Take a long-term perspective

-People who have made poor investment decisions, or those who bought near the market peak, start to panic.
+People who had made poor investment decisions, or those who bought near the market peak, started to panic.

 Let's face it: emotions of any kind are not a good idea when investing.